smaugcow/food_basket/README.md

 This is a course project built on the LAMP (Linux, Apache, MySQL, PHP) stack, featuring a secure authentication system (CAPTCHA).

+Please wait while the GIF demonstrating the loading process loads on this page :)
 ![Header](https://github.com/smaugcow/smaugcow/blob/main/assets/fb.gif)

 ### Project Milestones: